Battle of Segesvár: Battle

 Bem's artillery started to shoot at the Russian troops at 10 a.m., one of the first cannon balls mortally wounding the Chief of Staff of Lüders's army, Major General Grigory Skariatin, who some months earlier, on 11 March 1849, was beaten by Bem in the Battle of Nagyszeben.
 The legend says that the shot which killed Skariatin was guided personally by Bem from his horse.
 This is refuted by the Hungarian historian Róbert Hermann who pointed out the fact that in that period the cannons were not that precise, and aiming on horseback was impossible; it was only possible on foot.
-The Hungarian artillerists probably observed the mounted Russian officers on the hill top and shot at them, causing Skariatin's death.
-Because Lieutenant General Ivin's task was only to hold his position, he did not try to prevent the deployment of the Hungarian troops while the Hungarian artillery unleashed a devastating cannonade against the Russian light artillery which faced them, and the Russian battalions from the Segesvár forrest, which he tried to encircle.
-The Hungarian soldiers entered the Segesvár forrest, climbed to a height under the control of a Russian Jäger battalion, shaking their position, but with the arriving reinforcements the Russians managed to push them back in the Ördög (meaning 'Devil') creek valley between the Segesvár forrest and the Ördög forrest.
+The Hungarian artillerists probably observed the mounted Russian officers on the hilltop and shot at them, causing Skariatin's death.
+Because Lieutenant General Ivin's task was only to hold his position, he did not try to prevent the deployment of the Hungarian troops while the Hungarian artillery unleashed a devastating cannonade against the Russian light artillery which faced them, and the Russian battalions from the Segesvár forest, which he tried to encircle.
+On the enemy's right flank, the Forest of Segesvár, from where, if Bem could take it, it was easy to overrun the Russian positions, was of strategic importance.
+Recognizing this, Bem sent the bulk of his left flank (5 infantry companies) forward.
+The Hungarian soldiers entered the Segesvár forest, climbed to a height under the control of a Russian Jäger battalion, shaking their position, but with the arriving reinforcements the Russians managed to push them back in the Ördög (meaning 'Devil') creek valley between the Segesvár forest and the Ördög forest.
 This fight with varying fortune lasted several hours.